aldairandre99/aldairandre99/README.md

 ### Hi there 👋

 I'm Aldair André and I'm a FullStack.</br>
-Doing my degree in Computer Engineering.
+Doing my degree in Computer Engineering.</br>
-Currently I'm learning everything that can increase my knowledge in this big world of programming.</br>
+Writing code to survive.</br>

 ### Skills